Nick Lees and Bob Sanders Reminisce about Paige Young.

 Central New Jersey Home News June 6, 1969

 July 3rd From the TV section of the Philadelphia Inquirer.
-The show “Contact” was hosted by a then unknown Tom Snyder.
-Paige is incorrectly identified as a Playboy “Bunny.”
-“Bunny” is and has been the catchall word for women surrounding Hugh Hefner.
+The show “Contact” was hosted by a then unknown Tom Snyder, future host of the Tomorrow show, a show I stayed up late to watch as a teen.
+Paige is identified as a Playboy “Bunny.”
+However, she was a Playmate.
+The “Bunny” label is and has been the catchall word for women surrounding Hugh Hefner.

 Lake Havasu City, Arizona